saharmor/supercode/README.md

 - macOS 10.9 or later
 - Python 3.9 or later
-- Cursor IDE or other text editor
+- Windsurf IDE or other text editor
 - Working microphone
 - Internet connection (for OpenAI API access)
 - OpenAI API key